- Manufactured for superior lot-to-lot enzyme consistency for improved performance consistency

 - Lot specific Certificate of Analysis provided with complete QC analysis results

-BP Protease is an affordable, aseptically dispensed, lyophilized protein containing purified neutral protease from Bacillus polymyxa.1 Sold in 1.1 million NPA Unit pack size.
+BP Protease is an affordable, aseptically dispensed, lyophilized protein containing purified neutral protease from Bacillus polymyxa.1 Sold in 1.1 million NP Unit pack size.

 BP Protease is a Dispase™ equivalent, neutral protease enzyme, a superb product to isolate human epithelial skin cells from tissue or after in vitro culture1,2.
 This enzyme is also a component of the DE Collagenase products and is used in enzyme mixtures that also contain Collagenase HA and Collagenase MA.

 These combinations have been successfully used to isolate islets2, hepatocytes, and adipose derived stromal cells (ADSC), and are versatile and flexible enough to use for many other cell isolation applications.

 - White lyophilized cake under vacuum in amber bottle sealed with butyl rubber stopper

 - Vial contains 1.1 million Neutral Protease (NP) units, with total NP activity >800,000 NP Units

 - Stable for at least 2 years when stored at < -20 °C